- October 2023:

 The FTC allows one commissioner to authorize compulsory process, reducing internal transparency and removing a check against overly aggressive investigations.
 A dissenting commissioner expressed concern that “these seven omnibus resolutions remove significant swaths of Commission oversight from our investigations without adequate justification.”
 Another dissenting commissioner predicts that the changes “would allow the chair, or one commissioner they select, unilaterally to initiate a large number of full-phase investigations across the economy.
 That means less room for input and oversight from all commissioners and more room for mistakes, overreach, cost overruns, and even politically-motivated decision making.”

-At a public meeting announced with just one week’s notice, and without public input, the FTC revises its Section 18 rulemaking procedures to eliminate safeguards and give the Chair more control over the process.
+At a public meeting announces with just one week’s notice, and without public input, the FTC revises its Section 18 rulemaking procedures to eliminate safeguards and give the Chair more control over the process.
 Under the revisions, the Chair will select the Presiding Officer for rulemaking hearings and have far more control over the hearing agenda and factfinding process.
 Commissioner Slaughter in comments during the hearing called for using the new Section 18 procedures to address “data abuses.”
 The dissenting commissioners, who stress that the FTC’s mission is to protect competition rather than regulate, note that the revisions strike sentences describing the mission of the Bureau of Competition as one that “aims to preserve the free market system.”
 The dissenting commissioners predict that, “The deletion of this description makes clear the majority’s intention to embark on a sweeping campaign to replace the free market system with its own enlightened views of how companies should operate, and to replace the goals of price competition, quality, and efficiency with subjective and as-yet-unstated goals that are ripe for political manipulation.
 The revisions thus confirm the suggestion elsewhere that the majority intends to jettison the consumer welfare standard.”

 Without public input, the FTC withdraws the statement of enforcement principles regarding “unfair methods of competition” under Section 5 of the FTC Act, removing guardrails and reducing transparency.
 The dissenting commissioners complain that the withdrawal “[h]int[s] at the prospect of dramatic new liability without any guide regarding what the law permits or proscribes.”

-Just ahead of withdrawal by the FTC of its Section 5 UMC Guidance, Senator Lee said, “I am also worried that this is just the beginning of a troubling trend of partisan antitrust enforcement under the Biden administration.
+Just ahead of withdrawal by the FTC of its Section 5 UMC Guidance, Senator Lee states, “I am also worried that this is just the beginning of a troubling trend of partisan antitrust enforcement under the Biden administration.
 This worry was exacerbated when President Biden nominated Ms. Khan to be a commissioner and withheld his intention to immediately name her as Chairwoman.
 This was undoubtedly an attempt to evade the greater scrutiny and vetting that comes with the confirmation process for the Chair of a Commission, as opposed to an individual commissioner.
 It is ironic that this kind of deception was used to install leadership at the federal agency tasked with fighting deception and fraud.”

 Lina Khan sworn in as chair of the FTC